ninjaframework/ninja/ninja-core/src/site/markdown/documentation/console.md

-Ninja is designed to be a web framework, but if you want to leverage its excellent dependency injection or configuration for running a webserver-less console application, Ninja v6.3.0+ added support for `ninja.standalone.NinjaConsole` as a main entry point.
+Ninja is designed to be a web framework, but if you want to leverage its excellent dependency injection or configuration for running a webserver-less console application, Ninja v6.3.0+ added support for `NinjaConsole` as a main entry point.

 Your application will start like it normally would if running in a web server